ColdLikeSun/InstaAI/README.md

  1- Login on instagram account will be necessary?

  2- Prompt API (hugging face) has characters limit?
-If yes, do we have the possibility to split it or manipulate the data to provide the best results from it?
+If yes, do we have the possibility to split it or manipulate the data to provide the best results for it?